 Each with one mission, to develop student leaders through involvement opportunities and experiences that enhance the students’ leadership skills, civic responsibilities, social interests, and professional marketability.

 Residential Life is more than picking a dorm.
-Led by Aj Friedhoff, Director of Residential Life, and supported by Karmen Tovar, Area Coordinator, Res Life is dedicated to the growth of the whole person.
-Through this program, Fontbonne provides opportunities for leadership, dialogue in a diverse community, the fostering of values and skills important to the development of relationships and mature decision-making.
+Supported by Karmen Tovar, Interim Director, Residence Life.
+Res Life is dedicated to the growth of the whole person.
+Through this program, Fontbonne provides opportunities for leadership, dialogue in a diverse community, and the fostering of values and skills important to the development of relationships and mature decision-making.
 Res Life offers programs that enhance student life and help students to create an atmosphere that fosters interdependent living and learning, open communication, and respect for university policies.
 This program is committed to maintaining standards to ensure the quality of residential living through well-maintained and sanitary facilities, quality contract services, effective management, and support services.

 Student organizations and campus life are such important aspects of having a great college experience.
 Learn more about ways to get involved here!